Jibex-Banks/ejide-pharmacy-bot/README.md

 ## 🎉 Thank You!

-Built with ❤️ for Meta Ai developer academy hackathon
+Built with ❤️ for Meta AI Developer Academy Hackathon

 **Powered by Meta AI | Making Healthcare Accessible**